PrinciplesDotDev/principles/documentation-close-to-code.md

 **Explains purpose of the code and can be used for generated documentation**

-Commented code, that explains the purpose of the code, is a natural application of this principle and what developers will tend to do naturally.
+Commented code, that explains the purpose of the code, is a natural application of this principle and what developers are used to doing.

 The commented code can also be used to generate accurate documentation.
-This prevents the need for a separate file to document the API and as it resides with the code itself will more often get seen, referred to and can kept in date.
+This prevents the need for a separate file to document the API.
+Because it is next to the code it will more often be seen, referred to, monitored (e.g. a code review) and can kept up to date.

 ### Unit tests

-**Live next to the files being tested**
+**Should be next to the files being tested**

 Unit tests are concrete examples of how to interact with the code.
 These examples act as some of the best documentation available.
 They should be right next to the source code.
-It also provides the additional benefit of being able to see which files have tests or don't have tests.
+It also provides the additional benefit of being able to see which files are already tested.

 ### Integration tests